 The State Center Community College District Board of Trustees voted at a special board meeting to suspend the District Vaccine Mandate Policy effective Monday, October 3, 2022.

-SCCCD will continue to offer free COVID testing to anyone.
-New Shield T3 PCR Test Kit Vending Machines are located on each campus and will be ready for use on October 10.
-Click the “Updated COVID-19 Information” button below for additional information, including the specific location on each campus where Shield T3 PCR Test Kit Vending Machines can be found.
+SCCCD will continue to offer take-home COVID-19 test kits to employees.
+Click the “Updated COVID-19 Information” button below for additional information, including the specific location on each campus where take-home COVID-19 test kits can be obtained.

 Dear State Center Community,